-Pilley Settlers in the United States in the 18th Century
+Pilley Settlers in United States in the 18th Century

-Pilley Settlers in the United States in the 19th Century
+Pilley Settlers in United States in the 19th Century

 The Pilley Family Crest was acquired from the Houseofnames.com archives.
 The Pilley Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.